 Labrador Interpretation Centre

-At the Labrador Interpretation Centre, you’ll discover the founding peoples of Labrador—Innu, Inuit, Métis and Settlers.
-Here, you will explore Labrador’s ancient indigenous history and see how we live our lives today.
+At the Labrador Interpretation Centre, you’ll discover the founding peoples of Labrador—Innu, Inuit, NunatuKavut Inuit and Settlers.
+Here, you will explore the lifeways and history of Labrador’s Indigenous peoples from the past into today.

 The permanent exhibition The Past is Where We Come From combines voices, art and artifacts from each of our cultures.
 The exhibition is presented in Inuktitut, Innu-aimun and English.